Ko11e/Save_the_egg/README.md

 - **Pandas**<br>
 Pandas has been used to make it easy to handle the data from the worksheet and to present it in the user interface.
 - **Numpy** <br>
-This libary was used to esaly substact and add values to avode using for-loops.
+This library was used to replace, substitute and add values to avoid using for loops.
-Since numpy is used to handle vectors and matrices, reorganising some of the data is accomplished with more efficient code.
+Since Numpy is used to handle vectors and matrices, the reorganisation of some of the data is done with more efficient code.
 - **radint, from random** <br>
 This function was used to generate an integer corresponding to the event or position of the egg when it lands.
 This makes the player less predictable, even at a lower level.
 - **system, from os** <br>